 Using video live streaming for marketing has huge benefits for business.
 One great advantage is that companies can quantify these benefits.
-Modern analytics and user data makes it easy to measure the effectiveness and ROI (return on investment) of your campaigns.
+Modern analytics and user data make it easy to measure the effectiveness and ROI (return on investment) of your campaigns.

-Most pro video live streaming services offer analytics tools.
+Most pro videos live streaming services offer analytics tools.
 With the right OVP, your team can integrate these tools into your own media workflows.
 And you can export and manipulate that data at will.
 API access to analytics data from live streaming services allows you to do this programmatically.

 Among the important data that you can gather from your live streaming services or platforms, such as Google Analytics, is: